xis2007/drawmatic/README.md

     * Creator of a game can set up rules for the game i.e. the time allowed for each step and maximum players allowed
     * Room and player information are updated to Firebase Firestore in realtime
     * Partial search is allowed when searching for rooms to join
-    * Searched rooms are shown in recyclerview withlinear layout
+    * Searched rooms are shown in recyclerview with linear layout
     * After joining rooms, players in the room is shown in recyclerview with grid layout

   * In games